Information for Retired FWC Officers Tax Exclusion

 Questions and Answers Regarding HR 218

-Contact Captain David Pate at the FWC Training Center (850-558-4080) for scheduling of range dates and qualifications.
+Former FWC Officers should contact Captain David Pate at the FWC Training Center (850-558-4080) for scheduling of range dates and qualifications.
+Retired officers from other agencies or jurisdictions should contact their respective former agencies for guidance.

 FDLE's "Questions and Answers Regarding HR 218"